MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/persistentmemory/Initialize-PmemPhysicalDevice.md

 The cmdlet can clear corrupted label storage information on the devices.

 This cmdlet causes data loss in persistent memory.
-Use it only as a last resort to fix persistent memory-related issues.
+Use it only as a last resort to fix persistent memory issues.

 ## EXAMPLES